henderjon/dotfiles/README.md

 # dotfiles

+## about me

+Hi.
+My name is Jon.
 This is my dotfiles repo.

 I put stuff here so that I don't have to try to remember it all.
+It also helps me setup new work environments.

+## installation

 If you're going to try to install this, try running `bash bootstrap.sh` from the top level of this repo.
 This is a simple wrapper to see if